×

 We asked people about the cost of living in Stavanger, they wrote:

 "The cost of living in Stavanger is generally considered to be high.
 Rent for a nice 1 bedroom apartment in Stavanger can range from around $1,500 to $2,000 USD per month, while a nice 2 bedroom apartment can range from around $2,000 to $2,500 USD per month.
-Eating dinner at a moderately priced restaurant in Stavanger can cost around $20 to $30 USD per person," said one expat.
+Eating dinner at a moderately priced restaurant in Stavanger can cost around $20 to $30 USD per person," commented one expat living in Stavanger, Norway.

 What are the visa & residency requirements in Stavanger?